 Signs of a Head Failure on Hard Drive

 - Clicking or Grinding Noises.
-If you hear clicking or grinding noises from your hard drive, it could be a sign that the read/write heads have contact with the platter.
+If you hear clicking sound or grinding noises from your hard drive, it could be a sign that the read/write heads have contact with the platter.

 - Slow Performance.
 When your computer runs slowly, it could be due to a head crash.
 This is because the heads are struggling to read and write data, which can result in slower speed.